 Plug into technology

-Technology can take out some of that leg work.
 Ford uses Xero, which he says gives him good historical data about his company’s costs, making forecasting easier and more accurate.
-Similar tools and accounting software enable you to create budgets, track incomings and outgoings and compare budgets to expenditure.
+Similar tools enable you to create budgets, track incomings and outgoings and compare budgets to expenditure.

 A cash flow forecast enables you to quickly see where and when you will likely have a surplus or deficit in your account.
 This will help you plan when it’s best to pay your business expenses.
 With an American Express® Business Gold Card, you have up to 54 days to clear your Card balance, so you can keep your money in your business for longer and pay your expenses when it best suits you.¹

-- The maximum payment period on purchases is up to 54 calendar days and is obtained only if you spend on the first day of the new statement period and repay the balance in full on the due date.
+- The maximum payment period on purchases is 54 calendar days and is obtained only if you spend on the first day of the new statement period and repay the balance in full on the due date.
 If you'd prefer a Card with no annual fee, rewards or other features, an alternative option is available – the Business Basic Card.